nikitaborisov/base-drafts/draft-ietf-privacypass-architecture.md

 ## Privacy Goals and Threat Model {#privacy-and-trust}

-The end-to-end flow for Privacy Pass described in {{overview}} involves three different types of contexts:

-Redemption context:
-: The interactions and set of information shared between the Client and Origin, i.e., the information that is provided or otherwise available to the Origin during redemption that might be used to identify a Client and construct a token challenge.
-This context includes all information associated with redemption, such as the timestamp of the event, Client visible information (including the IP address), and the Origin name.

-Issuance context:
-: The interactions and set of information shared between the Client, Attester, and Issuer, i.e., the information that is provided or otherwise available to Attester and Issuer during issuance that might be used to identify a Client.
-This context includes all information associated with issuance, such as the timestamp of the event, any Client visible information (including the IP address), and the Origin name (if revealed during issuance).
-This does not include the token challenge in its entirety, as that is kept secret from the Issuer during the issuance protocol.

-Attestation context:
-: The interactions and set of information shared between the Client and Attester only, for the purposes of attesting the vailidity of the Client, that is provided or otherwise available during attestation that might be used to identify the Client.
-This context includes all information associated with attestation, such as the timestamp of the event and any Client visible information, including information needed for the attestation procedure to complete.
+The overarching privacy goal of Privacy Pass is to deliver the benefits of the attestation to client properties while avoid facilitating the tracking of clients' activities by servers.

+In particular, the Origin should be unable to infer the identity of the clients from the challenge and redemption interactions.
+Furthermore, many tracking technologies make use of linking client activity across time and across origins, so Privacy Pass must not enable such linking even when explicit Client identiy is not revealed.
+More precisely, we define Unlinkability of Redemptions to mean that, given two token redemptions, with potentially, but not necessarily, distinct Origins, the Origin(s) cannot distinguish whether the redemptions were made by the same Client or two different Clients.

+We note that Unlinkability of Redemptions refers only to the information that can be gleaned directly from the Privacy Pass protocol.
+The Origin may be able to track client identities by using other means, including Client IP addresses, HTTP cookies, client fingerprinting, and so on.
+Privacy Pass cannot prevent such tracking, but by providing Unlinkability of Redemptions, it can work in concert with other anti-tracking technologies.

+Another important privacy property is that the redemption of tokens should be unlinkable to their issuance.
+During the attestation and issuance flows, the Attester and/or the Issuer may learn some information about the Client, either by the Client directly revealing its identity to the Attester as part of, e.g., device attestation, or indirectly by observing Client attributes such as IP address, choice of Attester, etc. It is important that this information not be usable for tracking Client accesses to the Origin.
+We define Token Unlinkability to mean that the token redemption phase of the protocol is unlinkable to the attestation and issuance phases.
+More precisely, given two instances of an attestation and issuance protocol, followed by the redemption of one of the tokens, an adversary should not be able to learn which of the tokens was redeemed, despite seeing all server-side information at the Origin, Issuer, and Attester.

+Just as with Unlinkability of Redemptions, Token Unlinkability refers to information that is gleaned from the Privacy Pass protocol.
+In practice, an Issuer and Origin could link the issuance and redemption of a token by observing, e.g., that both are using the same Client IP address, among other factors.
+Moreover, Token Unlinkability only holds among tokens that are issued under the same Issuer key and using the same public metadata.
+Tokens issued using different Issuer keys or different public metadata partition clients into different issuance anonymity sets; see {{privacy}} for a discussion of such partitioning.

+Some versions Privacy Pass issuance and attestation will require revealing information about the Client or the Origin to the Issuer and/or Attester.
+In this case, it is important that no single party learn both.
+We define Client-Origin Secrecy to mean that no party learns both the Client and Origin identity.
+If two colluding parties could together learn both the Client and Origin identities withing a single flow, their non-collusion must be an explicit deployment requirement.

+A stronger property, Client-Origin Unlinkability, means that no party is able to learn when the same Client is accessing the same Origin during two Attestation and/or Issuance flows.
+While this is a desirable property, some versions of Privacy Pass (namely RLPP) violate this property in order to provide a certain level of functionality..

-The privacy goals of Privacy Pass assume a threat model in which Origins trust specific Issuers to produce tokens, and Issuers in turn trust one or more Attesters to correctly run the attestation procedure with Clients.
+Privacy Pass assumes a threat model in which Origins trust specific Issuers to produce tokens, and Issuers in turn trust one or more Attesters to correctly run the attestation procedure with Clients.
 This arrangement ensures that tokens which validate for a given Issuer were only issued to a Client that successfully completed attestation with an Attester that the Issuer trusts.
 Moreover, this arrangement means that if an Origin accepts tokens issued by an Issuer that trusts multiple Attesters, then a Client can use any one of these Attesters to issue and redeem tokens for the Origin.

 The mechanisms for establishing trust between each entity in this arrangement are deployment specific.
 For example, in settings where Clients interact with Issuers through an Attester, Attesters and Issuers might use mutually authenticated TLS to authenticate one another.
 In settings where Clients do not communicate with Issuers through an Attester, the Attesters might convey this trust via a digital signature over that Issuers can verify.

-Clients explicitly trust Attesters to perform attestation correctly and in a way that does not violate their privacy.
-However, Clients assume Issuers and Origins are malicious.

-Given this threat model, the privacy goals of Privacy Pass are oriented around unlinkability based on redemption, issuance, and attestation contexts, as described below.

-1. Origin-Client unlinkability.
-This means that given two redemption contexts, the Origin cannot determine if both redemption contexts correspond to the same Client or two different Clients.
-Informally, this means that a Client in a redemption context is indistinguishable from any other Client that might use the same redemption context.
-The set of Clients that share the same redemption context is referred to as a redemption anonymity set.
-2. Issuer-Client unlinkability.
-This is similar to Origin-Client unlinkability in that a Client in an issuance context is indistinguishable from any other Client that might use the same issuance context.
-The set of Clients that share the same issuance context is referred to as an issuance anonymity set.
-3. Attester-Origin unlinkability.
-This is similar to Origin-Client and Issuer-Client unlinkability.
-It means that given two attestation contexts, the Attester cannot determine if both contexts correspond to the same Origin or two different Origins.
-The set of Clients that share the same attestation context is referred to as an attestation anonymity set.

-By ensuring that different contexts cannot be linked in this way, only the Client is able to correlate information that might be used to identify them with activity on the Origin.
-The Attester, Issuer, and Origin only receive the information necessary to perform their respective functions.

-The manner in which Origin-Client, Issuer-Client, and Attester-Origin unlinkability are achieved depends on the deployment model, type of attestation, and issuance protocol details.
-For example, as discussed in
-{{deployment}}, failure to use a privacy-enhancing proxy system such as Tor
-{{DMS2004}} when interacting with Attesters, Issuers, or Origins allows the set of possible Clients to be partitioned by the Client's IP address, and can therefore lead to unlinkability violations.
-Similarly, malicious Origins may attempt to link two redemption contexts together by using Client-specific Issuer public keys.
-See {{deployment}} and {{privacy}} for more information.
+The Clients rely on Attesters and Issuers to help authenticate the Clients' properties to the Origins.
+However, the parties are assumed to be arbitrarily malicious.

 The remainder of this section describes the functional properties and security requirements of the redemption and issuance protocols in more detail. {{flow}}